ddiniz-m/minishell/README.md

 ## 💡 About

+> _Write a shell._

-> _This project is about creating a simple shell.
+	This project is about creating a simple shell.
 Yes, your own little bash.
-You will learn a lot about processes and file descriptors._
+You will learn a lot about processes and file descriptors.

-	Write a shell.

 <br>

 ## ✔️ Requirements
-* gcc
 * make
 *

 <br>